 Many Aruans are inclined towards Keterist, Zarathustran, or similar belief systems; relatively few are inclined towards religions or philosophies that require obedience to some external authority, as Solarism or like some of Old Earth's Abrahamic faiths do, or that encourage detachment and asceticism like Negentropism or Buddhism.

 Society Aruans tend to form small self-governing enclaves consisting entirely of other Aruans, but not to form entire large polities of their own.
 Instead, they create niches for themselves within multi-clade societies.
-At the scale they prefer, they form loose consensual semi-democratic organizations among themselves, and resolve any irreconcilable differences within their community by emigration or exile under the umbrella of the larger society's rules.
+At the scale they prefer, they form loose consensual semi-democratic organizations among themselves, and resolve any irreconcilable differences within their community that cannot be resolved by persuasion or through competitions or formalized duels with emigration or exile under the umbrella of the larger society's rules.

 Aruan visual artists exist, but are not typically notable outside their culture, and even Aruans tend to be more inclined towards the works of some more talented gastropod clades such as Cymbium sapiens.
 In the arts, Aruans are much more successful outside their clade as creators of narrative fiction.
 Aruan achievements are notable in the philosophical, commercial, academic, and legal fields.
 The impulse many Aruans have to "explore every nook and cranny" has given them prominence as explorer, either on the Periphery or in the Terragen Sphere's many poorly known backwater systems.